 Most of the liquid will be absorbed by the potatoes which will help to soften them, but it also adds moisture if using chicken sausage, which can be a little dryer than regular pork sausage since it has less fat.

 What Do You Serve With Stuffed Acorn Squash?

 Typically, we eat this as the main dish.
 It's protein and veggies and fruit all in one, like a food pyramid powerhouse.
 And it's not like it's hard to make, but there's a fair amount of steps involved that I feel this is enough to enjoy as is.

-However, if you're in the mood for a little more this is perfect alongside a roasted chicken or to serve at thanksgiving with the turkey.
-You can just slice up the squash and serve it as a side dish full of autumn flavor!
+However, if you're in the mood for a little more with your sausage stuffed acorn squash, this is perfect alongside a roasted chicken or to serve at Thanksgiving with the turkey.
+You can just slice up the squash and serve it as a side dish full of Autumn flavor!

 - 2 acorn squash

 - 1 yellow onion (diced)

 - 1 pound loose sweet Italian sausage (chicken, pork, meatless - any style!)